cuchaz/jfxgl-env/README.md

 ### Try running the demos

-Find the `cuchaz.jfxgl.HelloWorld` class and run it. (right click, "Run As" > "Java Application") Eclipse will complain about compile errors in the workspace.
+Find the `cuchaz.jfxgl.HelloWorld` class and run it. (right click, "Run As" > "Java Application") Eclipse might complain about compile errors in the workspace.
 It's not wrong.
 Just ignore the errors.
 If the app works, you'll be greeted with a small window containing a white background and centered black text that reads simply "Hello World".